We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Lightweight, flexible, breathable, and slip on, the Skechers GOWalk line gives you the added support and comfort you need in pregnancy.
 What’s more, many GOWalk sneakers feature arch support, which is key if your feet have flattened.

 Best shoes for winter

-Want the comfort of slippers but with a little more style?
+Want the comfort of slippers with a little more style?
 Look no further than the UGG Classic Mini Bootie.
-These soft, warm shoes are weatherproof and water resistant.
+These soft, warm shoes are weatherproof and water-resistant.
 They have a zip-up closure, for easy off and on, and each shoe has a supportive Treadlite by UGG midsole.

 Best shoes for summer

 - Pros: convenient sandals with added insole support for indoor year-round and outdoor warm weather

 - Cons: may not offer optimal arch support or foot stability for regular wear or for women with flatter feet